 I have been featured in and have contributed columns, articles and designs to educational programs, online, on TV, radio and in printed publications

-and I write and design articles for the Canadian Florist Magazine discussing floral craftsmanship
+and I wrote articles and designed for the Canadian Florist Magazine for a few years, discussing floral craftsmanship

 And I am a contributing designer and columnist for DIY Weddings Magazine.
 My article explores the often contrasting seasonal trends in floral designs and how a do-it-yourself bride or groom can customize the details for their own wedding.